- Chart

 Disclaimers:

-This analysis is for informational purposes only and does not constitute financial advice.
-Investors should conduct their own research and consult with a financial advisor before making any investment decisions.
-Performance data and market conditions can change over time.
+This JSON output is for informational purposes only and does not constitute financial advice.
+ETF performance can vary, and past performance is not indicative of future results.
+Investors should conduct their own due diligence and consult with a qualified financial advisor before making investment decisions.
+Market share and AUM data are subject to change.

 AI Summarization is directionally correct and might not be accurate.